Saturday, May 28th from 8am to 12pm!

-There is a great selection at market this week, with the bounty of spring vegetables coming in; beef, pork, poultry, and eggs available; and with a variety of farm-craft, like garden transplants, baked goods, flavor extracts, body and wellness products, and hand-spun alpaca yarn!
-Check out the fiber-spinning demos this week at the Crystal Glen Alpacas booth!
+There is a great selection at market this week, with plenty of spring vegetables coming in and beef, pork, poultry, eggs, baked goods, hand-spun yarn and spring transplants available.
+Check out the full list below!

 FULL VENDOR PRODUCE LIST

-Grand Hope Farm will be at market for the first time this week with a variety of lettuce, spinach, swiss chard, green curly kale, green sweet onions and could have some kohlrabi.
+Grand Hope Farm will be there with a variety of lettuce, spinach, Swiss chard, green curly kale, green sweet onions, sprouting broccoli, and kohlrabi.

-Huckleberry Hill Farm will be there with pasture-raised pork, chicken and duck eggs, baked goods (including cinnamon streusel cakes this week!) organic extracts, aromatherapy oils and organic bath and body scrubs.
+Huckleberry Hill Farm will be there with pasture-raised pork, chicken and duck eggs, baked goods, organic extracts, aromatherapy oils and organic bath and body scrubs.

-Red Roots Farm will be there with red and green kale, green garlic, red spring onions, salad mix, bok choy, fresh dill and parsley, basil transplants, and a variety of tomato transplants.
+Red Roots Farm will be there with Swiss chard, magenta summer-crisp lettuce, baby beets, red and green kale, Bok choy, green onions, fresh herbs (parsley, dill, cutting celery, mint), and variety of garden transplants.

 Please note that our hours have changed.
 Market will now be from 8:00am to 12:00pm (April-Oct).
 Winter market hours (Nov-Jan) will remain the same, from 10:00am to 1:00pm.